 Amyloid is an abnormal protein that infiltrates the heart, kidney, liver, and nervous system.

-When deposited in the heart it can cause right heart failure, heart block, and ventricular tachycardia.
+When deposited in the heart it causes right heart failure, heart block, and ventricular tachycardia.

 Cardiac amyloidosis is a fatal disease that substantially shortens one’s life span to 2 to 6 years.

 Cardiac amyloidosis, however, is not a rare disease.

 15% of “low flow low gradient aortic stenosis “patients have cardiac amyloidosis.

 15% to 30% of patients with diastolic heart failure have cardiac amyloidosis.